 (ii) Every person convicted of a first violation whose blood alcohol concentration is one-tenth of one percent (.1%) by weight or above but less than fifteen hundredths of one percent (.15%) or whose blood alcohol concentration is unknown shall be subject to a fine of not less than one hundred (\$100) dollars nor more than four hundred dollars (\$400) and shall be required to perform ten (10) to sixty (60) hours of public community restitution and/or shall be imprisoned for up to one year.
 The sentence may be served in any unit of the adult correctional institutions in the discretion of the sentencing judge.
 The person's driving license shall be suspended for a period of three (3) months to twelve (12) months.
 The sentencing judge shall require attendance at a special course on driving while intoxicated or under the influence of a controlled substance and/or alcoholic or drug treatment for the individual; provided, however, that the court may permit a servicemember or veteran to complete any court-approved counseling program administered or approved by the Veterans' Administration.
-The sentencing judge shall prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8, and his or her driver's license shall be suspended until such time as a certified interlock system is installed in his or her vehicle(s) in accordance with this chapter.
+The sentencing judge or magistrate may prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.

 (iii) Every person convicted of a first offense whose blood alcohol concentration is fifteen hundredths of one percent (.15%) or above, or who is under the influence of a drug, toluene, or any controlled substance as defined in subdivision (b)(1) shall be subject to a fine of five hundred dollars (\$500) and shall be required to perform twenty (20) to sixty (60) hours of public community restitution and/or shall be imprisoned for up to one year.
 The sentence may be served in any unit of the adult correctional institutions in the discretion of the sentencing judge.

-The person's driving license shall be suspended for a period of three (3) months to eighteen (18)
+The person's driving license shall be suspended for a period of three (3) months to eighteen (18) months.

-months.
 The sentencing judge shall require attendance at a special course on driving while intoxicated or under the influence of a controlled substance and/or alcohol or drug treatment for the individual; provided, however, that the court may permit a servicemember or veteran to complete any court-approved counseling program administered or approved by the Veterans' Administration.
-The sentencing judge shall prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8, and his or her driver's license shall be suspended until such time as a certified interlock system is installed in his or her vehicle(s) in accordance with this chapter.
+The sentencing judge or magistrate shall prohibit that person from operating a motor vehicle that is not equipped with an ignition interlock system as provided in section 31-27-2.8.